-Toddlers are notoriously hard to understand — much less entertain.
-Since they’re just discovering the world around them, their reactions can be immediate and unpredictable, and it’s hard to know just what they’ll like.
-It makes sense.
-“They’re learning new things,” says Dr. Ashley Taylor, clinical psychologist at the Center for Connection.
+“They’re learning new things,” says Dr. Ashley Taylor, a clinical psychologist at the Center for Connection.
 “They’re starting to interact with friends more often.
 They’re just really taking in so much information and growing and changing at such a fast pace.”

 Let’s Go Fishin’

-Matching is an activity any toddler can get behind—and this board game lets toddlers match like-cards to others in “FIND ME” and “SEEK ME” categories.
-It also has to happen in a particular order, so this will help them learn patience and the proper order to play in.
+Matching is an activity any toddler can get behind — and this board game lets toddlers match like-cards to others in “FIND ME” and “SEEK ME” categories.
+It also has to happen in a particular order, so this will help them learn patience and the importance of rules.
 All the while, you can help be their guide.

 ThinkFun Roll and Play

 This board game for toddlers is simple enough for an 18-month old to understand, but encourages creativity even past the toddler point.
 Your kid rolls a colored block, and whatever side turns up, they perform a simple activity (a “moo” say) based on cards with that color.
-Engaging, fun, and a perfect learning opportunity for younger children.
+This game gets your toddler on their feet and practicing how to turn words into actions.
+This game is engaging, fun, and a perfect learning opportunity.

 Hi Ho Cherry-O